-On Wednesday, November 18, 2020 the Kenyon Public Library reverted to Phase 3 of the COVID-19 Preparedness Plan Phase 3 allows the library to operate under the following guidelines:
+On Monday, February 1, 2021 the Kenyon Public Library moved forward to Phase 3.6 of the COVID-19 Preparedness Plan.
+Phase 3.6 allows the library to operate under the following guidelines:

-- Library building is open to the public, but patrons are asked to limit their time to 10 minutes or less in the library if possible (exceptions for internet users)
+- Library building is open to the public, but patrons are asked to limit their time if possible (exceptions for internet users)

 - Library will continue to offer curbside service for those who would like to continue to utilize the service